Executive Management Committee Members 2024/2025

 Communication and Social Media Engagement

-Her upcoming projects include Law Week 2025.
-And our Book reviews.
+Her current projects include Law Week 2025 and our Book Club.

-Her upcoming projects include Law Week 2025.
-And our Book reviews.
+Her current projects include Law Week 2025 and our Book Club.

 Nelson Chibwe